ucb-bar/hammer/doc/Hammer-Flow/LVS.rst

 LVS
 ===============================

-Hammer has an action for running LVS decks on a post-P&R'd GDS and gate-levl netlist.
-This action invokes a ``HammerLVSTool`` that must be provided as part of a tool plugin.
+Hammer has an action for running layout-versus-schematic (LVS) on a post-place-and-route GDS and gate-levl netlist.
+This action requires a tool plugin to implement ``HammerLVSTool``.

 LVS Setup Keys
 --------------